upmcplanetracker/rootless-podman-quadlets/plex/README.md

   By default, no extra port is published for Tautulli.

 ## Dependencies
-- Tautulli `BindsTo=plex.service` → Tautulli will stop if Plex stops.
 - Plex `PropagatesStopTo=tautulli.service` → stopping Plex also stops Tautulli.

 ## Volumes